30,000 Pounds of Bananas: Alternate endings

 In the live performance from the album Greatest Stories Live, Chapin sings two alternate endings to the song he originally had in mind, explaining to the audience that the rest of the band was less than enthusiastic about them, with his brothers Tom and Steve each offering the summary dismissal, "Harry, it sucks!"
 The first alternate ending uses the 1923 novelty song "Yes!
-We Have No Bananas" as the punchline of the song.
+We Have No Bananas" as the punchline of the song, with the last line changed to "Bananas in Scranton, PA".

-The second ending is described by Chapin as a "country-western" ending about "motherhood", because the song "already had a truck."
-It deals with a young mother crying while watching her child sleeping.
-The woman is presumably the truck driver's widow and, because of her sorrow over the accident, "though she lives in Scranton, Pennsylvania / she never, ever eats bananas."
+The second ending is described by Chapin as a "country-western" ending about "motherhood", given that the song features a truck It deals with a young mother crying while watching her child sleeping.
+The woman is presumably the truck driver's widow and, because of her sorrow over the accident, she no longer eats bananas.
 During concerts, Chapin divided the audience during this ending, usually turning it into a contest between men and women with regard to singing skill.
 The second alternate ending has everyone sing "of Bananas!" in harmony, swelling to a climax and cutting off.

-A third alternate ending surfaced later, in which Chapin would often introduce with a monologue about Donny and Marie Osmond, and the technical definition of the word "sucks".
+A third alternate ending surfaced later, which Chapin would often introduce with a monologue about Donny and Marie Osmond, and the technical definition of the word "sucks".
 The third alternate ending is a parody of a Chiquita banana commercial, done in "Jimmy Buffett style," with the participation of the whole band.
 The ending is cut short by Big John singing the first verse of "Taxi" in the form of an upbeat disco style that concludes with Chapin telling him "it sucks."

 The Bottom Line CD features the four endings along with "Final Concert."
 Other recorded examples of the song with all four endings include performances at Knoxville Memorial Stadium on March 7, 1979; the Coffee Break Concert broadcast on WMMS Cleveland on December 5, 1979; and the Boston University concert on April 1, 1981.

 "Harry, it sucks" became a popular catchphrase among Chapin's fans, to the point where T-shirts sporting the phrase would be offered at his concerts.